sparkfun/SparkFun_GNSS_Flex_System/docs/system_overview.md

 ## GNSS Flex System
 The GNSS Flex system is designed to be modular with a standardized pin layout that keeps the ecosystem pin-compatible for upgrades and allows boards to be easily swapped for repairs.
 The ecosystem is comprised of two boards, which mate through two 2x10-pin, 2mm pitch headers.
+The **SparkPNT GNSS Flex modules** function as *plug-in* boards that feature different GNSS receivers.
+They are designed to mate with **GNSS Flex** *carrier* **boards** for various purposes; such as a breakout board, Raspberry Pi pHAT, SparkPNT product line, etc.

 <div class="grid" markdown>